 The Wall Street Journal reported on Tuesday that Apple, which is preparing to introduce a subscription news service, is asking publishers to give the company 50 percent of any revenues that they generate.

-Apple’s plan to create a subscription service for news is running into resistance from major publishers over the tech giant’s proposed financial terms, according to people familiar with the situation, complicating an initiative that is part of the company’s efforts to offset slowing iPhone sales.
+Apple’s plan to create a subscription service for news is resisted from major publishers because of the tech giant’s proposed financial terms.
+People familiar with the situation are of the opinion that complicating an initiative that is part of the company’s efforts is probably made due to the offset slowing of iPhone sales.

 Apple’s News Subscription Deal

-After giving up half their revenues, the remainder will be put in a pot and then split among publishers based on how much readers engage with their stories.
+After giving up half their revenues, the remainder will be distributed among publishers on the basis of how many readers engage with their stories.

 How Does Apple Benefit?

 It’s easy to see why Apple favors the scheme.
-It gets a windfall of new revenue at a time when the decline in iPhone sales has made selling additional services a high priority.
-It gets to bring more high-quality publishers onto its platform, burnishing its reputation as a premium brand.
-And it gets to talk loudly about how much it loves journalism, as Apple vice president Eddy Cue did when announcing Apple’s acquisition of the subscription news app Texture last year.
-“We are committed to quality journalism from trusted sources and allowing magazines to keep producing beautifully designed and engaging stories for users,” he said at the time.
+One of the main reason being, it will get a whole lot of new revenue at that time when iPhone sales are declining and when selling additional service has become a priority.
+It gets an opportunity to give high-quality publishers a chance to feature on its platform, thus burnishing its reputation as a premium brand.
+Eddy Cue, Apple’s vice president had mentioned how the company loves journalism while announcing Apple’s acquisition of the subscription news app Texture last year.
+He had said, “We only believe in quality journalism from trusted sources and magazines are free to keep producing engaging and beautifully designed stories for our users.”

-For print publishers, the tablet computer was supposed to be more than just a new channel for doing business.
+For print publishers specifically, the tablet computer aimed to be much more than just another channel for doing business.
 It was supposed to be a double do-over.
-The shift in media consumption from desktop computer-based browsers to tablet-based apps would, it was hoped, not only press the reset button on the consumers’ expectation that digital content be free.
-This however doesn’t seem to be the case if tech giants like Apple dictate what publishers are and aren’t free to do on other makers’ devices.
+The shift in media consumption which happened from desktop computer-based browsers to tablet-based apps showed the hope that would not only press the reset button on the consumers’ expectations but will also make digital content free.
+This, however, doesn’t seem to be the case if tech giants like Apple dictate what publishers are and aren’t free to do on other makers’ devices.

 For more updates about the tech world, keep reading iTMunch!